trevor-bingham99/trevor-bingham99.github.io/_posts/2023-09-18-first-post.md

 ![Continuous Profit](../assets/images/cont.jpg)
 Whereas changing the Profit metric to be a discrete variable chagnes the visualization to look like this:
 ![Figure]({{site.url}}/{{site.baseurl}}/assets/images/dic.jpg)
 In this simple example you can see the impact that being either discrete or continuous can have on the visualization in Tabluea.
+In general, for discrete measures, it will treat them similar to what you would expect of a categorical variable, and have a field for each potential value of the variable.
+For continuous measures, it will in general treat them as the values to visualize, such as the lengths of the bar charts in the image above.
+So as a general rule, if you want the measure to be the value visualized, make it a continuous measure, and use discrete measures for the groupings of those metrics.

+## Visualization Types

+In Tableau, it will always try and guess at what type of visualization you would want based off of the measures and their types that you have selected to be visualized.
+In the bar chart above for exmpale, selecting one discrete and one continuous measure to be visualize will default to a bar chart.
+Tableau offers many different types of visualizations though, and what the default brings up is not the only option.
+In the top right corner of Tableau, there is a button that says "Show Me" that if selected will show a list of all possible visualization options, and the requirements to use them.